Sev Ohanian

 Sevak "Sev" Ohanian (Սևակ Օհանյան; born June 2, 1987) is an American film producer and screenwriter.
-He is best known as the co-writer and producer of the films Searching and Run, as well as executive producer on the films Judas and the Black Messiah and Creed III, and producer of the film Sinners.
-He is also one of the founders of Proximity Media alongside Ryan Coogler and Zinzi Coogler.
+He is best known as the co-writer and producer of the films Searching and Run, executive producer of the films Judas and the Black Messiah and Creed III, and producer of the film Sinners, for which he was nominated for the Academy Award for Best Picture and won a Golden Globe Award.
+He is one of the founders of the production company Proximity Media, alongside Ryan Coogler and Zinzi Coogler.

 Early life

 Ohanian was born to an Armenian family in West Germany, and moved to the U.S. when he was four months old.
 At 20 years old, he wrote, directed and produced a micro-budget film based on his own life, titled My Big Fat Armenian Family.
-The movie found international success in the Armenian community worldwide.
-Ohanian used the proceeds from the films to help pay for tuition when he attended the University of Southern California School of Cinematic Arts, and received an MFA in film and television production.
+The movie found international success in the Armenian community worldwide, and he used his proceeds from the film to help pay for his tuition to University of Southern California School of Cinematic Arts.

 Career

 2013–2017: Early career

-Since graduating from USC in 2012, Ohanian has been a producer on over a dozen feature films.
-Ohanian co-produced the film Fruitvale Station, written and directed by fellow USC graduate Ryan Coogler.
-Fruitvale Station went on to win the top audience and grand jury awards in the U.S. dramatic competition at the 2013 Sundance Film Festival, and also went on to premiere at the 2013 Cannes Film Festival and won the Prize of the Future.
+Ohanian dropped out of USC in 2012 on the advice of faculty member John Watson to co-produce Fruitvale Station, written and directed by fellow USC classmate Ryan Coogler.
+Fruitvale Station went on to win the top audience and grand jury awards in the U.S. dramatic competition at the 2013 Sundance Film Festival, and also was awarded the Prize of the Future at 2013 Cannes Film Festival.

 In 2014, Ohanian produced a two-minute Google Glass spot called Seeds, directed by Aneesh Chaganty.
 The short became an internet sensation after garnering more than one million YouTube views in 24 hours, and earned him a spot on The Wraps 2014 Innovator's List of "Thought Leaders who are Changing Hollywood."
 Ohanian produced Andrew Bujalski's film Results, which premiered at Sundance in 2015, and was acquired by Magnolia Pictures.
 He also produced Clea DuVall's The Intervention, which premiered at Sundance 2016, and was acquired by Paramount.

 Ohanian taught producing as an adjunct professor at USC's School of Cinematic Arts from 2014 to 2018.